pal03377/master-thesis/thesis.typ

 Both suggesting the next submission and suggesting feedback need insight into the submissions by the students, which is why Athena needs to be able to access them.

 === Analysis Object Model
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: This subsection should contain a UML Class Diagram showing the most important objects, attributes, methods and relations of your application domain including taxonomies using specification inheritance (see @bruegge2004object).
-Do not insert objects, attributes or methods of the solution domain. *Important:* Make sure to describe the analysis object model thoroughly in the text so that readers are able to understand the diagram.
-Also write about the rationale how and why you modeled the concepts like this.
+// Note: This subsection should contain a UML Class Diagram showing the most important objects, attributes, methods and relations of your application domain including taxonomies using specification inheritance (see @bruegge2004object).
+Do not insert objects, attributes or methods of the solution domain. *Important:* Make sure to describe the analysis object model thoroughly in the text so that readers can understand the diagram.
+Also, write about the rationale about how and why you modeled the concepts like this.
-]
-As described by Bruegge and Dutoit, we use the analysis model together with nonfunctional requirements to prepare for the architecture of the system@bruegge2004object.
-One of the parts of the analysis model is the analysis object model, which we realize as two separate UML class diagrams, one for Artemis and one for Athena.
+As described by Bruegge and Dutoit, we use the analysis model together with nonfunctional requirements to prepare for the architecture of the system~@bruegge2004object.
+One of the parts of the analysis model is the analysis object model, which we realize as two separate UML class diagrams for clarity.

+#figure(
+  image("figures/aom-1.svg", width: 100%),
+  caption: [Analysis Object Model for the Artemis System concerning automatic feedback suggestions], ) <analysisObjectModel1>

+#figure(
+  image("figures/aom-2.svg", width: 85%),
+  caption: [More detailed view on the Analysis Object Model for the feedback], ) <analysisObjectModel2>

 === Dynamic Model
 #rect(